Septology

 — Bryan Karetnyk, Financial Times

-‘The entire septet seems to take place in a state of limbo. ...
+‘The entire septet seems to take place in a state of limbo….
 Though Fosse has largely done away with punctuation altogether, opting instead for sudden line breaks, his dense, sinuous prose is never convoluted, and its effect is mesmerizing.’

-— Johanna Elster Hanson, TLS
+— Johanna Elster Hanson, Times Literary Supplement

 ‘The translation by Damion Searls is deserving of special recognition.
 His rendering of this remarkable single run-on sentence over three volumes is flawless.
 The rhythms, the shifts in pace, the nuances in tone are all conveyed with masterful understatement.
 The Septology series is among the highlights of my reading life.’